JQChong/jet-lag/docs/seeking/measuring_questions.md

 #### 2nd Administrative Division Border

 This is a border between the next level of division.
 In the US, this is counties.
 In Switzerland, districts.
-In Japan, subprefectures.
+In Japan, subprefectures.-->

 ### Natural